 Figure 11M-7.
 Portions of Exceedance Curves for January through April Daily Yolo Bypass Flow for the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).

 The fish species of management concern most likely to be affected by the changes in Yolo Bypass inundated suitable habitat are Chinook salmon, steelhead, and Sacramento splittail.
 Recent studies have demonstrated that, when inundated by high flows in the winter and spring, the Yolo Bypass provides good rearing habitat for juvenile salmonids (Sommer et al. 2001b; Sommer et al. 2005; Hinkleman et al. 2017; Katz et al. 2017; Bellido-Leiva et al. 2021).
 Additionally, the Yolo Bypass is the most important spawning, nursery, and juvenile rearing habitat for Sacramento splittail (Sommer et al. 2001a, Sommer et al. 2002; Moyle et al. 2004; Feyrer et al. 2006a; Feyrer et al 2006b; Sommer et al. 2008).
 These species use the Yolo Bypass during the winter and spring, the natural period for seasonal floodplain inundation in the Sacramento River Basin.
 By late summer and fall, when Alternatives 1, 2, and 3 are expected to result in the largest percentage increases in Yolo Bypass suitable habitat (Table 11M-2), rearing salmonids and Sacramento splittail have emigrated from the bypass, except for those trapped in pools (Sommer et al. 2005).
-Most of the fish species remaining in the bypass after mid-summer are nonnative species, including black bass (Micropterus spp.) and striped bass (Morone saxatilis), which are fish species (or species groups) of management concern (Sommer et al. 2001a).
+Most of the fish species remaining in the bypass after mid-summer are nonnative species, including black bass (Micropterus spp.) and striped bass (Morone saxatilis), which are fish species (or species groups) of management concern (Sommer et al. 2001a; Sommer et al. 2004).